Voyz/databay/docs/source/extending/extending_outlets.rst

 Above setup will print all records transferred by that link (:ref:`See full example <basic-outlet>`).

 Each push call is provided with an :any:`Update` object as one of parameters.
 It contains the name of the governing link (if specified) and an incremental integer index.
 Use the :code:`str(update)` to get a formatted string of that update.
+See :any:`Transfer Update <transfer-update>` for more.

 Consuming Records
 ^^^^^^^^^^^^^^^^^